hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	age <- c(15, 18, 22, 45, 52, 56, 67, 73, 81)

+To index fom a data structure, we use the the square bracket notation `[]`.
 Suppose we only wanted the fifth value of this vector, we would use the following syntax:

 	age[5]

-If we wanted to index more than one element we would still use the square bracket sytntax, but rather than using a single value we would pass in a vector of the index values:
+If we wanted to index more than one element we would still use the square bracket notation, but rather than using a single value we would pass in a *vector of the index values*:

-	idx <- c(3,5,7)
+	idx <- c(3,5,7) # create vector of the elements of interest age[idx]
-	age[idx]